csswizardry/inuit.css/_posts/2012-12-14-inuit-css-v4-3-3-images-and-marginalia.md

 [Marginalia](http://en.wikipedia.org/wiki/Marginalia) is a ‘proper’ term for notes and asides often included in the margin of a piece of work (usually a book).
-Sacha Schmid built and submitted a marginalia object for inuit.css which got included as part of v4.3.3.
+Sacha Schmid built and submitted a marginalia object for inuitcss which got included as part of v4.3.3.

 You can [browse the code](https://github.com/csswizardry/inuit.css/blob/master/objects/_marginalia.scss)